-- 4. By default, Fortify Static Code Analyzer treats SQL files as though they use the T-SQL procedural language on Windows systems and PL/SQL on other platforms.
-To specify the SQL type, click the SQL Type menu, and then select TSQL or PLSQL. - 5.
-To use specific security content to scan the project (instead of all security content), under Security Content, clear the Use All Installed Security Content check box, and then select the check boxes for the installed Fortify and custom security content to use. - 6.
-To update or import custom security content, click Manage Security Content. - 7.
+- To use specific security content to scan the project (instead of all security content), under Security Content, clear the Use All Installed Security Content check box, and then select the check boxes for the installed Fortify and custom security content to use. - 6.
+To update or import custom security content, click Manage Security Content.
+For more information, see "Updating Security Content" on page 20. - 7.
 Click OK.

-Configuring Advanced Analysis Options
+Configuring Advanced Local Analysis Options